It's now been six months since Colorado enacted its historic marijuana legalization policy, and two big things have already happened:

 According to his latest budget proposal, Gov. John Hickenlooper expects a healthy $1 billion in marijuana sales over the next fiscal year.
 That's nearly $134 million in tax revenue, according to reports.
 Sales from recreational shops are expected to hit $600 million, the Huffington Post reports, which is a more than 50% increase over what was originally expected.

 Image credit: Tri Vo

-Marijuana-related arrests, which make up 50% of all drug-related crimes, have plummeted in Colorado, freeing up law enforcement to focus on other criminal activity.
+Marijuana-related arrests, which as USA Today notes make up 50% of all drug-related crimes, have plummeted in Colorado.
+This has in turn freed up law enforcement to focus on other criminal activity.
 By removing marijuana penalties, the state is estimated to save somewhere between $12 million and $40 million, according to the Colorado Center on Law and Policy.

 According to government data, the Denver city- and county-wide murder rate has dropped 42.1% since recreational marijuana use was legalized in January.
 This is compared to the same period last year, a time frame encompassing Jan.
 1 through May 31.
 Violent crime in general is down almost 2%, and major property crimes are down 11.5% compared to the same period in 2013.

 As the Huffington Post notes, this is a far cry from wild-eyed claims by legalization opponents that legal weed was the devil's work and Colorado would see a surge in crime and drug use.